National Library of Scotland logo

 About the project

-Visualising Urban Geographies is a project that provides mapping tools for historians.
-It enables them to use digitized and geo-referenced maps in conjunction with historical information based on either addresses or districts.
-This spatial dimension enriches historical understanding and analysis, and can also be applied to other subject areas.
-The focus on Edinburgh is deliberate: to explore the potential of the mapping tools where there is available data and a wide range of suitable maps.
+Visualising Urban Geographies was a project which ran from 2008-2011, which provided mapping tools for historians.
+It enabled them to use digitized and geo-referenced maps in conjunction with historical information based on either addresses or districts.
+This spatial dimension enriched historical understanding and analysis, and was also be applied to other subject areas.
+The focus on Edinburgh was deliberate: to explore the potential of the mapping tools where there was available data and a wide range of suitable maps.

 1. Inspection: Bringing together geo-referenced maps in a single place enables change over time to be identified by overlaying maps of different periods.
 Distance, area and altitude are built in features.